Discovery of inverse-Compton X-ray emission and estimate of the volume-averaged magnetic field in a galaxy group: Data and results

-Except one (early-type) galaxy in its (fainter) southern lobe, no optical counterpart coincides with the extent of the hard X-ray emission.
-In addition, a short ($\sim$18~ks) snapshot observation from \chandra\ allows to exclude any significant contribution from possible point sources within the entire region encompassed by the radio emission \citep{mernier2019}.
-Finally, we have verified that each of the two hard X-ray lobes (25 arcsec across) largely exceeds the point spread function (PSF) of the EPIC instruments.
-The apparent extent of the background quasar is naturally explained by its saturated brightness contrast on the figures for better visibility of the group itself -- even though its emission profile is found to be perfectly consistent with the shape of the EPIC PSF (and to drop to a negligible level well before the group emission).
+Finally, we have verified that each of the two hard X-ray peaks (each $\sim$25~arcsec across) clearly exceeds the point spread function (PSF) of the EPIC instruments.
+The apparent extension of the background quasar is naturally explained by its saturated brightness contrast on the figures chosen for better visibility of the group's X-ray emission---even though the quasar's emission profile is found to be perfectly consistent with the shape of the EPIC PSF (and to drop to a negligible level well before the group's X-ray emission).
+We further note that this quasar is the only point source detected confidently from the ACIS snapshot in the vicinity of the group ($\sim$5\,$\sigma$ in the hard band).
 Altogether, this makes us confident that the hard X-ray emission of the group is, indeed, significantly extended.